microsoft/vscode-python-devicesimulator/docs/developers-setup.md

 5. Run the command : `npm run compile`

-6. Start debugging the extension by pressing F5 or going to VS Code Debug menu and select 'Start debugging'
+6. Start running the extension locally by pressing F5 or going to VS Code Debug menu and select 'Start debugging'

 ## Notes on how to use it

 - [Documentation to use the Extension](/docs/how-to-use.md)
-- Debugging the extension opens a new VS Code window with the extension installed
+- Debugging the extension opens a new VS Code window with the local build of the extension
 - From the original VS Code window (opened in our repository) you can see outputs in the Debug Console
 - In the new VS Code window, you can access the commands provided by the extension from the Commands Palette (Ctrl+Shift+P) listed as 'Device Simulator Express : ...'